-I'm using my stasher bags for everything I can think of to avoid using dreaded single-use plastics.
-I love that I can use stasher bags for all types of purposes in all types of places.
-I keep stashers in my backpack full of snacks and tea bags, in my freezer full of smoothie supplies, and bring them with my when grocery shopping for the bulk bins.
+Endlessly reusable Stasher bags can be used for all types of purposes in all types of places.
+I keep Stashers in my backpack full of snacks and tea bags, in my freezer full of smoothie supplies, and bring them with my when grocery shopping for the bulk bins.
 And if I am traveling, I always have at least a few on me for storing my makeup, bringing healthy snacks, and carrying all my supplements.

-I started to think about all the ways I could use stasher bags, and I just couldn’t stop!
+I started to think about all the ways I could use Stasher bags, and I just couldn’t stop!
 As a sustainability junkie, it’s kind of fun to think of all the possibilities.
-So, I am sharing 50 ways you can use your bags— from the beach, to the plane, to your office, to your fridge, and more!
+So, I am sharing 50 ways you can use your bags— from the fridge to the freezer, backpack to the beach, and lots more!

 For the Eats

 - Keep food fresh in the refrigerator - cut avocados, herbs, tortillas, donuts.

 - Make Stasher a to-go container if you take food home from a restaurant.